-The CIRA course of study and examination is divided into three parts.
+The CIRA course of study is divided into three intermediate level parts.
 Candidates may register for one or more parts in any location or series of courses that are offered.
-It is recommended that Part 1 be taken before Part 2; however, Part 3 may be taken before the other parts.
-Each part consists of a 16 hour review and a three hour exam.
-In-person sessions are held over two and a half consecutive days comprising two days of review and the three hour exam on the third half day.
-On-line review sessions are conducted over 4 four-hour sessions generally spread over two weeks.
-The exam is scheduled thereafter.
-The course level is intermediate.
+It is recommended that Part 1 be taken before Part 2; however, a participant may register for any part in any order.
 Each of the three parts involves advance preparation of at least 10-15 hours reading and studying the course materials and answering review questions.
-A link with the course materials is provided upon registration.
+A link with the course materials will be provided upon registration.

 Through successful completion of the three-part course of study and examination (see detail for Course and Examination Parts 1-3 below), candidates will achieve and demonstrate the proficiency necessary to:

 Render professional services for debtors, trustees, creditors' committees, individual creditors or equity holders, and other interested parties in Chapter 11 bankruptcy proceedings and out of court workouts